ggulersoy/ggulersoy.github.io/content/event/boe/index.md

 ---
-title: Assessing nature-related risks in the Hungarian financial system
+title: Assessing Nature-related Risks in the Hungarian Financial System

 event: Bank of England, Climate and Nature Seminars
 event_url: